sergiusens/snappy-docs/core/usage.md

 ## Make your own snaps

-Snaps can be easily created with an helper tool called snapcraft.
+Snaps can be easily created with a helper tool called snapcraft.
 Jump to the [Build snaps](/docs/build-snaps) section to get started.